-Microsoft Excel Pack comes with the many pre defined functions which does the maximum job for us.
+Microsoft Excel comes with many pre-defined functions which do the maximum job for us.
 We never need any more functions other than those built-in functions in most of the cases.
-But, what if you are in need of some functionality which was not being provided by any pre defined Excel function?
+But, what if you are in need of some functionality which was not being provided by any pre-defined Excel function?

 Microsoft Excel allows us to create Custom Excel Functions or User Defined Functions using VBA.
 We can create Custom Excel Functions with the functionality we want and they can be accessed in the Excel Sheet as regular Excel Functions using “=” followed by the function name.
 I will take you through the steps of creating custom Excel Functions using VBA.

 Create Custom Excel Functions

 Since we will be creating the Custom Excel Function using VBA, we need to enable the “Developer” tab first.
 By default, it is not enabled and we can enable it.
 Open the Excel Sheet and click on the Excel button and then click on “Excel Options”.
 Then check the box, beside “Show Developer tab in the Ribbon”.